Mega Man Star Force Legacy Collection: Release

 Capcom first announced Star Force Legacy Collection on September 12, 2025, during a Japanese Nintendo Direct broadcast.
-The collection is set to be released in 2026 on Nintendo Switch, PlayStation 4, Xbox One, and Windows, and will be the first Legacy Collection to be ported to PlayStation 5 and Xbox Series X/S.
+The collection was released on March 27, 2026, for Nintendo Switch, PlayStation 4, Xbox One, Windows, PlayStation 5 and Xbox Series X/S, making it the first Legacy Collection to be ported to the latter two consoles.
+To promote the collection, Capcom briefly re-released the Mega Man Star Force anime through their video streaming channels.